 - Church Congregation: You can enlist the help of your entire church congregation.
 Most Christian congregations want to serve and to do good, but it can be difficult to find a project that truly makes an impact on both the giver and the receiver.
 Watch the video below as it follows one congregation from The Church of Jesus Christ of Latter Day Saints through their hugely successful Walk4Water fundraiser – it not only changes the lives of those they are fundraising for, but this fundraising activity has a profoundly positive influence on those who perform the service.

 - Dinner Night: One family hosts an annual Navajo Taco Dinner night in their backyard.
 They invite all of their friends and neighbors to share a meal together and participate in donating to sponsor a borehole.
 Taking a few minutes during the evening to educate guests about the need for clean water and/or to show one of our videos is always a nice touch.
-(You will find flyers, pictures, videos, etc. for your use in our fundraising toolkit).
+(You will find flyers, pictures, videos, etc. for your use in our fundraising tool below).
 You can even consider joining forces with friends to divide the workload.
 Multiple times this family has been successful at raising all of the needed funds to sponsor an entire borehole in just one fun evening.

 - Hold your own Walk 4 Water event: Hold an event at a park or other similar location with games, relay races, various competitions and activities, bounce houses, slides, ect.
 You can create an activity to allow everyone to experience what it’s like for African women and children to carry water, either by hand or on their heads, and run other water-related games.

 - Hold a Class or Clinic: This could be part of your Walk 4 Water event or done at a separate time.
 You can teach a new skill – run a soccer skills clinic, teach a jewelry making class, or anything you have expertise – the possibilities are endless.
 You can charge a flat entrance fee, ask for donations, or a combination of the two.
 Finding a way to teach participants about the global water crisis and/or to show one of our videos either prior to or during the event, can increase your fundraising success.
-(You will find flyers, pictures, videos, etc. for your use in our fundraising toolkit.)
+(You will find flyers, pictures, videos, etc. for your use in our fundraising tool below.)

 - Miles for pledges: Gather donation pledges for every mile you run or walk.
 Commit to run or walk a mile for every X number of dollars donated, or commit to a set number of miles and solicit donations for doing so.
 One family raised several thousand dollars committing to run one mile in a designated week for every $10 donated.